 They think I’m not living life to the fullest.
 That I’m doing it wrong.
 That I’m settling for less and I don’t have ambitions in life.
-And my worldview is absurd (some of my friends and relatives ridicule my worldview).
+And my worldview is absurd.
 I respect them.

 When I didn’t cut my hair for a year and started ignoring social gatherings, people say, “What happened?
 You probably get lost from the right path.”
 Maybe yes.
 I don’t know.

 When I didn’t buy new clothes for a year and started downsizing my items, people say, “Why aren’t you rewarding yourself?
 You should wear new clothes and buy new items so you’ll feel happy.”
 Maybe they were right, maybe.